 Please note, if you have indicated a preferred programme we will endeavour to offer a place on your preferred location.
 However places are limited to a maximum of 12 interns on each scheme, so you may be offered a place on your alternative location.

-Applications are opened each year in December.
-Recruitment and selection is carried out in February.
+Applications are opened each year in January.
+Recruitment and selection is carried out in February or March.
 The programme will start in September that year.

 The Bradford SEND Local Offer is a free and impartial service provided by Bradford Council.
 The information contained within the website is available for the purposes of identifying services and provision that are available to children and young people with special educational needs and/or disabilities.
 This information does not represent a recommendation or an endorsement of a Service or Provider and neither does the Bradford Council or its partners make any representations or warranties as to the accuracy of the information.